Private charter available: £9,030

 Oban: Your departure point will be Oban (Dunstaffnage Marina), the gateway to the Hebridean isles.
 After a short introduction to life on board our small ship we depart for our first destination.

 Loch Aline: In the picturesque Loch Aline there are woodland walks and, at the head of the loch, is ancient Ardtornish estate and woodland gardens.

-Loch Drumbie: A squeeze between high sided cliffs and we are in a perfectly sheltered anchorage.
+Loch Drumbuie: A squeeze between high sided cliffs and we are in a perfectly sheltered anchorage.
 A lovely location for going sea kayaking or for a swim.